-6. Role of Introducers
+5. Role of Introducers

-Ahead of the meeting, panellists are assigned the role of First, Second or Third introducer on a number of applications.
-Each application has 3, unless otherwise stated.
+To assist in this meeting process, three panel members have an 'Introducer' role for each application and these are nominated prior to the panel meeting.
+Each application has a First Introducer, a Second Introducer, and a Third Introducer.
 Introducers should lead discussion on the application with prepared notes and will have assigned the application an initial grade prior to the meeting.

-In the Funding Service, you can view the introducers' list which sets out your assigned roles for any of the applications for which you are an introducer, along with any additional information regarding the applications to be considered.
-You are asked to read these applications, consider the assessment criteria provided in the funding opportunity guidance and make your own assessment of the application, assigning a grade and producing notes to help your introduction of the application.
+From UKRI's Funding Service platform you can view the introducers' list, which sets out your assigned roles for any of the applications for which you have one of the three introducer roles, along with any additional information regarding the applications to be considered.
+For the applications where you have been assigned a role of 'Introducer,' you are asked to read these applications, consider the assessment criteria provided in the funding opportunity guidance and make your own assessment of the application, assigning a grade and producing notes to help your introduction of the application.